 In some instances, we offer a free consultation for corporate clients (i.e., employers).

 “Can you tell me how much you will charge to handle my case before meeting with me?”

 No and here’s why.
 For the immigration cases that I handle, I typically charge a fixed legal fee, which varies based on the facts and complexity of the case.
 Unfortunately, I cannot estimate the costs for your case without first meeting with you and reviewing your case carefully.
 You may believe that your immigration case is straightforward, routine and simple but there may be legal issues or difficulties that you haven’t spotted.

-Consultations with Immigration Lawyers in Boston, Los Angeles or by phone, email, IM, Skype
+Consultations with Immigration Lawyers in Boston or Los Angeles or by phone or virtual meetings

 We offer in-person immigration consultations at our office located in downtown Boston, Massachusetts near the USCIS Boston District Office and the Immigration Court.
 We also offer in-person immigration consultations in downtown Los Angeles.
 There is simply no substitute for an in-depth, face-to-face meeting with an experienced immigration lawyer.
 This option is our preferred method of analyzing your immigration case.
-But if you need help or advice, we offer immigration consultations by phone, email, IM, Skype or any other manner that is convenient for you.
+But if you need help or advice, we offer immigration consultations by phone or virtual meetings or any other manner that is convenient for you.
 Regardless of which form of consultation you choose, an immigration attorney will be ready to thoroughly analyze your immigration case and carefully explain your rights and options.

 What to bring to your consultation